-The Bank, CrediScotia and CRAC classify their loan portfolio as: Wholesale Banking (corporate, large-business and medium-business) and Retail Banking (small-business, micro business, revolving, non-revolving and mortgage loans).
+The Bank and CrediScotia classify their loan portfolio as: Wholesale Banking (mediumbusiness, additionally the Bank has a corporate portfolio and large business) and Retail Banking (small-business, micro business, revolving, non-revolving and mortgage loans).
+CRAC classify only Retail Banking.

 These classifications consider nature of the client (corporate, government or individual), purpose of loan, business size measured by revenue, debts, among other qualitative and quantitative indicators.